shelsoloa/shelsoloa-web/src/pages/projects/peachy.md

 Peachy was developed alongside [Agent Obie](/projects/agent-obie) and Over Yonder.

 The idea behind peachy was to create a batteries included solution for developing 2D games in Python 3.
-Think _"Flask for gamedev"_.

-Flask was not meant to develop video games.
+Think _"Flask but for gamedev"_.
+While this was a lot of fun to work on, development was slow and it wasn't a sustainable idea.

 Peachy reached it's twilight in 2017 after I ported Agent Obie to Godot.
-Peachy is no longer maintained, but if anyone wants to dust it off and give it a go, I would encourage you to do so 😀
+Peachy is no longer maintained, but if anyone wants to dust it off and give it a go, I would encourage you to do so 😀 !